 Additionally, if you have been smart with your money, your credit score and debt-to-income ratio are also in check.
 These are all big advantages to building your real estate portfolio.
-Access to capital, whether from your own pocket or through your network is wider now than when you where 25.
+Access to capital, whether from your own pocket or through your network is wider now than when you were 25.
 Use this to your advantage.

 3. Flaunt your assets

 Your steadily growing portfolio of assets can be an excellent source of funds for investing in real estate.
 If you have been in your home for a few years and have built up equity, you have a great source of funds for down payments through a line of credit.
 This can be a low-cost and renewable source of cash to build your portfolio.
 And because you are using the funds for real estate, the interest you pay is tax deductible.

 Beyond your home, you can leverage the retirement assets you have been investing in throughout your career.
 While I don’t advocate for redeeming retirement accounts early and incurring penalties and taxes, there are a couple of options you can consider.